mnikander/lab/0005-three-address-code/readme.md

 ## Findings
 <!-- What did I learn? -->

+### Pattern-Matching can be tricky to use

+Not all of the instructions have a target register, for example `call`, `jump`, `scope begin`, `exit`.
+This means an assignment such as `register[target] = match ...` is not an option.
+To do this purely functionally, the entire program state, consisting of the program counter and stack, would have to be assigned via the `match`.

+Another note: stepping through the code with a debugger does not seem to work very well.
+The entire match expression is one expression, so the debugger does not step through the individual clauses.
+Maybe there is a way to do this and I just don't know how, yet.

+A switch-case is more tedious to write, does not have exhaustiveness checking, but it plays nice with mutable state and the debugger.

 ### Input TypeScript objects directly to avoid parsing
 I can avoid the need to tokenize and parse the code by representing it directly as TypeScript objects.